bnb-chain/bsc/README.md

 Other blockchains, such as EOS and Cosmos both, introduce different types of Deputy Proof of Stake (DPoS) to allow the token holders to vote and elect the validator set.
 It increases the decentralization and favors community governance.

-To combine DPoS and PoA for consensus, BNB Smart Chain implement a novel consensus engine called Parlia that:
+To combine DPoS and PoA for consensus, ETHEREAL Smart Chain implement a novel consensus engine called Parlia that:

 1. Blocks are produced by a limited set of validators.
 2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.
-3. Validator set are elected in and out based on a staking based governance on BNB Beacon Chain.
+3. Validator set are elected in and out based on a staking based governance on ETHEREAL Beacon Chain.
 4. The validator set change is relayed via a cross-chain communication mechanism.
-5. Parlia consensus engine will interact with a set of [system contracts](https://docs.bnbchain.org/docs/learn/system-contract) to achieve liveness slash, revenue distributing and validator set renewing func.
+5. Parlia consensus engine will interact with a set of [system contracts](https://docs.ETHEREALchain.org/docs/learn/system-contract) to achieve liveness slash, revenue distributing and validator set renewing func.

-### Light Client of BNB Beacon Chain
+### Light Client of ETHEREAL Beacon Chain

-To achieve the cross-chain communication from BNB Beacon Chain to BNB Smart Chain, need introduce a on-chain light client verification algorithm.
+To achieve the cross-chain communication from ETHEREAL Beacon Chain to ETHEREAL Smart Chain, need introduce a on-chain light client verification algorithm.
 It contains two parts:

 1. [Stateless Precompiled contracts](https://github.com/bnb-chain/bsc/blob/master/core/vm/contracts_lightclient.go) to do tendermint header verification and Merkle Proof verification.